How to make a will using video-conferencing software

-Wills being witnessed over video in England and Wales became legally valid from September 2020.
-Previously, the law technically required a will to be made “in the presence of” at least two witnesses to be legally valid.
+For another month, the law technically requires a will to be made "in the presence of" at least two witnesses to be legally valid.

 However, some people have understandably turned to platforms such as Zoom or FaceTime while self-isolating or shielding during COVID-19 to get their affairs in order.